-Γ RES 901 Passarch Dissortation or Doctoral Project 22 Committee Members ı KE2 901 Research Dissertation or Doctoral Project 22 Committee Members
+RES 901 Research Dissertation or Doctoral Project 22 Committee Members

-Minimum one IICS Board Member
+Minimum one IICS

+Board Member

 Specialty Concentrations

 All students enrolled in the Clinical Sexuality Program are required to complete one concentration.
 A concentration consists of eight courses and is offered in five different areas: Behavioral and Substance Addiction, Hypnotherapy and Sexuality, Transgender Care, Kink Conscious Education and Sex Offender Therapy.